vBruegge/PointCloudExtractor/examples/morphingWingExtraction/README.md

 std::string filename = argv[3];
 std::vector<Eigen::Vector2d> reference = io.readAirfoilDATFile(filename)
 ```
 In this lines, the reference foil is read and saved as a vector of 2D points.
 The name of the reference foil is defined by the third input argument.
+The position of the reference points are also specified here.
+If these are different on the wing at hand, please change the value before compiling.
 ```
 float xPosFirstReference = 0.8008; //CellSkin, use 0.801998 for Mono
 float xPosSecondReference = 0.418467; //CellSkin, use 0.399124 for Mono